Hackathon-CFC/BlueSafe-CFC2021/README.md

 | Frontend                   | [Frontend.md](https://github.com/deepakb2410/CFC-2021/blob/main/Safe_Water_UI/README.md) |
 | Backend                    | [Backend.md](https://github.com/deepakb2410/CFC-2021/blob/main/Safe_Water_Server/README.md) |

-To use the solution and existing deployed infrastructure, you can register yourself as a new user or you can use the default credentials saved in our cloudant database placed at respective paths
+To use the solution and existing deployed infrastructure, you can register yourself as a new user or you can use the default credentials saved in our cloudant database placed at respective paths.

-Default Number:

-Default Password:

 ## Live demo

-APK download link :
+APK download link : Download [URL](https://github.com/Hackathon-CFC/BlueSafe-CFC2021/blob/main/BlueSafe.apk)

 ## Built with